 Creating Defensible Space Around Homes Works (Journal of Wildland Fire)

-Converting Forests to Tree Plantations Increases Fire Risk (Conservation Biology)
+Converting Forests to Tree Plantations Increases Fire Severity (Conservation Biology)